With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

-As the story was told at the time, when the then-defending Super Bowl champion Seahawks made the 64th overall selection in the 2014 draft, Gabe Jackson got a call from the team stating that Seattle had considered taking him before making a last-minute change.
+As the story was told, when the then-defending Super Bowl champion Seahawks made the 64th overall selection in the 2014 draft, Gabe Jackson got a call from the team stating that Seattle had considered taking him before making a last-minute change.

 Indeed, the Seahawks had the offensive line on their mind with that pick, instead taking Justin Britt.

-Jackson, who had been a four-year starter at guard Mississippi State, ended up falling to 81st overall in the third round, where he was taken by the Raiders.
+Jackson, who had been a four-year starter at guard Mississippi State, ended up falling to 81st overall, where he was taken by the Raiders.

 Roughly seven years later, Jackson finally became a Seahawk, acquired by Seattle earlier this month from Las Vegas for a fifth-round pick after playing seven seasons with the Raiders, starting 99 games and becoming known as one of the better pass-blocking guards in the NFL.